 The Department of Computer Science has a wide range of computing resources and laboratories available to support its educational and research missions.
-In addition to over 300 state-of-the-art computing workstations, the department has a number of high-end shared-memory multiprocessor compute servers, firewalls, and file servers, with over 130 Terabytes of disk space.
-Students access this infrastructure through a number of laboratories, including a 60-seat undergraduate laboratory, a 25-seat online teaching classroom, a 50-seat graduate research laboratory, and multiple specialized research labs for individual research groups.
+In addition to over 300 workstations, the department has a number of high-end shared-memory multiprocessor compute servers and file servers.
+Students access this infrastructure through a number of laboratories, including a 60-seat undergraduate laboratory, a 31-seat online teaching classroom, a 50-seat graduate research laboratory, and multiple specialized research labs for individual research groups.

 The Undergraduate Lab website gives a complete description of the undergraduate computer labs, services, and lab hours.

-In addition to the undergraduate lab and general purpose research laboratories, students involved in specific research projects or courses have access to other dedicated facilities, including the Image & Video Lab, the Networking QoS Lab, the Internet Lab, and the Database Lab.
+In addition to the undergraduate lab and general purpose research laboratories, students involved in specific research projects or courses have access to other dedicated facilities and high-performance research compute nodes.
 The department’s research labs are funded in great part through industrial grants, faculty research grants, and a $1.2M National Science Foundation Research Infrastructure grant.